Camera Icon

 Meetings, notes for regular and executive meetings, 1992-1993

-Meeting “Call to Order” notes, By-laws notes, new standing committee for publications, 1994
+Meeting “Call to Order” notes, by-laws notes, new standing committee for publications, 1994

 Membership directory, programs, miscellaneous correspondence (includes letters from Ben Breitung), 1993